 Start your historical tour of Fort Myers and Sanibel by heading as far back as recorded history goes in this part of the world.
 Located on Estero Island, the Mound House is a chance to look back thousands of years into southwest Florida’s history.

 The shells that make up the mound that the Mound House is named after were placed there by the Calusa tribe around 2,00 years ago.
 The bottom half of the house and museum shows how the mound was built and the periods when it was built as possibly the piece of land for ancient royalty.
 There is also a modern building on site that holds more recent history and now houses artifacts found on site.

 - Address: 451 Connecticut St, Fort Myers Beach, FL 33931

 As interesting as the antique laboratories are on the complex, the gardens are equally as impressive.
 The grounds are covered in exotic plants and unique trees brought to the property.
-Probably the most iconic is the huge clusters of banyan trees that have engulfed much of the property near the entrance of the Edison Ford Winter Estate.
+Probably the most iconic is the huge clusters of banyan trees that have engulfed much of the property near the Edison Ford Winter Estate entrance.

 - Address: 2207 First St, Fort Myers, FL 33901, USA